elastest/elastest-instrumentation-manager/docs/index.md

 `{"agentId":"iagent1","host":"172.21.0.6","monitored":false", "logstash_ip":"172.21.0.4","logstash_port":"5044"}`
 3. Log file available: `/var/log/eim` with this format `/var/log/eim/ssh_<agentId>_<execution_date>`
 4. Files executed available in `/var/ansible/ssh`
-5. Check that the new agent is created in mongoDB database `eim` in table `agent`.
-For this task, [Robomongo](https://robomongo.org/) is a good choice.
-The database connection details is `http://localhost:27017/`
+5. Check that the new agent is created in MySQL database `EIM` in table `agent`.

 ### Deploy Beats over the SuT
 The EIM is able to deploy the following Beats using the Instrumentation agents created in SuT: